ARTICLE I – NAME AND PURPOSE

 ARTICLE X – DISSOLUTION

-In the event of the dissolution of this club to the extent allowed under applicable law, all of the assets of the club shall be distributed to Special Olympics Florida, Inc. a 501(c)(3) charitable organization, provided that the corporation is then in existence and is such a tax-exempt organization.
-If the Special Olympics Florida, Inc should not be in existence at the time of said dissolution, then the assets of the club shall be sold and the proceeds distributed to another organization organized and operating exclusively for sports or fitness purposes which shall be selected by the Board of Directors of this club.
+In the event of the dissolution of this club to the extent allowed under applicable law, all of the assets of the club shall be distributed to Special Olympics International, Inc. a 501(c)(3) charitable organization, provided that the corporation is then in existence and is such a tax-exempt organization.
+If the Special Olympics International, Inc should not be in existence at the time of said dissolution, then the assets of the club shall be sold and the proceeds distributed to another organization organized and operating exclusively for sports or fitness purposes which shall be selected by the Board of Directors of this club.

 In the event that for any reason upon the dissolution of this club the Board of Directors shall fail to act in the manner herein provided, the assets shall be distributed in accordance with the law governing the distribution of assets of nonprofit organizations in the jurisdiction in which the club is located.